emii/sndbxbe/contents/120626-sublime-text-2.md

 ## Beautiful

-As my new baby I cosider it my precious
+As my new baby I consider it my precious

-##Welcome!!
+## Welcome!!